 By having a setup, you keep your trading simple.
 You aren't concerned about whether the price falls, rallies, or what the news is saying.
 Until a triangle pattern appears (or whatever your specific trade setup is) you have nothing much to think about.

-Until step 1 occurs, you can't advance to step 2.
+Until the setup occurs, you can't advance to the trade trigger.

-Once step one has occurred, and you have valid trade setup, you no longer question whether you have a valid trade setup, this was already decided.
-Once you've identified a trade setup, your only task is to isolate where/when the trade trigger is.
+Once step one has occurred, and you have a valid trade setup, you no longer question whether you have a valid trade setup—this was already decided.
+Once you've identified a trade setup, your only task is to isolate what the trade trigger is.

-A setup has occurred, and you defined exactly where/when you will enter the trade.
-During each stage there's nothing else to think about--in the first stage you watch for setups, that is it; in the second stage you define your entry point.
+A setup has occurred, and you defined exactly where and when you will enter the trade.
+During each stage there's nothing else to think about—in the first stage you watch for setups, that is it; in the second stage, you define your entry point.
 With a setup in place, and a trade trigger pending, your next step is to determine if you take the trade or not.

 If the potential reward based on the setup (and your research and testing) outweighs the risk, execute the trade when the trade trigger occurs.
-If the potential reward doesn't outweigh the risk, move back to step one and start looking for another setup (see: Day Trade Better Using Win Rate and Risk-Reward Ratios).
+If the potential reward doesn't outweigh the risk, move back to step one and start looking for another setup.

-Being aware of economic or company specific news events is part of the risk/reward assessment.
-Since we can't know in advance how the market will react to an economic release, avoid taking (or being in) trades three minutes before or after a high impact economic/company-specific data release.
-Check an economic calender before the trading day begins so you know the data release times.
-Block off those times on your charts so you know not to take trades, leaving you to focus on each stage as it comes.
+Being aware of economic or company-specific news events is part of the risk/reward assessment.
+Since we can't know in advance how the market will react to an economic release, avoid taking (or being in) trades three minutes before or after a high-impact economic/company-specific data release.
+Check an economic calendar before the trading day begins, so you know the data release times.
+Block off those times on your charts, so you know not to take trades, leaving you to focus on each stage as it comes.

-This is how you keep your trading simple in real-time.
-It requires that you've done your homework though.
-You need to have defined a trade setup, determined what a respectable risk/reward ratio is (and how you will establish your risk and reward) and it also mean you have isolated a precise event which tells you when to get into trades.
+This is how you keep your trading simple in real time.
+It requires that you've done your homework, though.
+You need to have defined a trade setup, determined what a respectable risk/reward ratio is (and how you will establish your risk and reward) and it also means you have isolated a precise event which tells you when to get into trades.